Winner of the 2019 Eric Hoffer DaVinci Eye

 Please include name and address and e-mail.
 Payment available through Paypal and Venmo.

-Hardcover copy + domestic shipping = 36$ (with international shipping price is 45$)
+Hardcover copy + domestic shipping = 36$ (international shipping price is 45$)

-Paperback copy + domestic shipping = 24$ (with international shipping price is 33$)
+Paperback copy + domestic shipping = 24$ (international shipping price is 33$)

 E-book and audiobook versions are available wherever books are sold.